frobnitzem/scicomp-recipes/dev/workflow.rst

 Complete this example with:

- * an lsf script
+ * an lsf script, explain what the launch node is

- * I/O paths (write to /gpfs), expected IO throughput ~ 10 Mb/s in file-per-process mode
+ * I/O paths (write to /gpfs), expected IO throughput ~ 10 Mb/s in file-per-process mode, expect latency

  * saving software version and parameters in output